 If you have ever walked door-to-door selling wrapping paper or made a hundred cupcakes for a bake sale, then you know just how time-consuming school fundraisers can be.
 Rewarding?
 Yes.
 Significant ROI?
 Not so much.

 Here’s how it works.
-Through affiliate marketing, a school can sign up to promote online merchants via the merchant’s affiliate program.
-These merchants are usually companies that families are already interested in and currently shopping at.
+Through affiliate marketing, a school can sign up to promote online brands (merchants) via their affiliate program.
+These brands are usually companies that families are already interested in and currently shopping at.
 Using special affiliate links, the school can then share products, promotions, and coupons for that merchant through their social media channels, email, and their school website.

 Every time someone clicks on that special affiliate link, goes to the merchant’s site, and makes a purchase, the school receives a percentage of that purchase, which is also referred to as a commission.
 As a result, a school’s fundraising initiative can be conveyed to an unlimited number of people with little time or effort involved.
 What’s more is that it makes it possible for schools to generate hundreds – if not thousands – of dollars in commissions for their schools each year.

 Read about how Tiny Prints collaborated with Highlands Preschool in Piedmont, California for a highly-effective fundraiser for the school.